 You must have the correct SFP+ Optical Module (transceiver) installed in order to ensure the Unitrends system can communicate with the Switch hardware.
 This is not a GBIC, it is SFP.
 Unitrends does not supply or sell these transceivers.
 Please contact your reseller or 3rd party about how to acquire the parts noted below.

-According to the Intel SFP Optics Brief, the following two modules are acceptable.
+According to the Intel SFP Optics Brief, the following two Optical Transceiver Modules are acceptable.
 One of these 2 must be used for fiber connectivity at the Unitrends end of the connection:

 - E10GSFPSR – Intel® Ethernet SFP+ SR Optic (850nm, Short Range 300m)